Teams

 Cooper managed minor league teams in the Pennsylvania State Association for three years in the 1930s:

-The Braves finished in fifth place, 23.5 games back of first place Monessen.
+1935: McKeesport Braves, a Class D affiliate of the Boston Braves.
+McKeesport finished in fifth place, 23.5 games back of first place Monessen.
 Their record was 44-62.
 One of the Braves pitchers, Ken Heintzelman, did lead the league in strikeouts, with 147.
 Teams that year were: Butler Indians, Charleroi Tigers, Greensburg Red Wings, McKeesport Braves, Monessen Reds and the Washington Generals.

 1936: Jeannette Little Pirates, a Class D affiliate of the Pittsburgh Pirates.